lostluck/experimental/go_generics_apache_beam.md

 ```

-This implies that we can avoid genera
+This implies that we can avoid the code generatore.
 The Maker Factories can live in their own package, and we can generate the PxR variants  all combinations of P 0-7 x R 0-4. (~40 variants), then users just need to add the one type checked registration call.
 Function Overloads (HA) would simply avoid the suffix in the user use.